SpinResearch/RustySecrets/README.md

 # Building

 This project is Cargo-enabled.
-So, you should be able to built it with
+So, you should be able to build it with

 ```
 $ cargo build --release